 Recruiters rely on an Applicant Tracking System, or ATS.
 These systems are collecting applicant information such as data from web forms, resume, LinkedIn profile information, and interview notes.
 This data is all recorded – including whether or not a decision was made to hire, and whether to reach out again in the future (hot take about that – they aren’t reaching out to you later).

 These systems simplify the process for finding viable candidates from the Recruiter’s point of view.
 To get seen by a human, we first have to understand their robot gatekeepers.

 The Old-Fashioned Job Search

 What ever happened to having humans look at resumes?
-I’ll share a real-life story of a client who used the “spray and pray” or “the shotgun method.”
+I’ll share a real-life story of a client who used the “spray and pray” or “the shotgun method” from back in 2017.
 This client had a resume and without making any changes sent it out to 1000 job postings across the U.S., from that effort he got six callbacks, two interview loops and one job offer.
 That offer required he relocate more than 2200 miles to his new job.
 That took months, was very stressful, and was very inefficient.
 His effort-to-offer success rate was .001%.
 For most job seekers, this approach would yield ZERO results and be very frustrating.

 We need to learn to “talk to computer” <- I like saying this in an Arnold Schwarzenegger impression, it makes it more fun.

 Modern Resumes Using Jobscan